-We’ve featured it before, to a great response, so it’s worth mentioning the MBTI Personality Map and its psychosocial genius.
+I’ve featured it before, to a great response, so it’s worth mentioning the MBTI Personality Map and its psychosocial genius.

 Each subway line represents one of the 16 Myers-Briggs personality types, arranged based on the semantic distance between the 39 core word descriptors.
 The outer circle contains the 161 original word descriptors from the MDS test, grouped into 8 layers based on hierarchical order.
 Finally, the colors of the words intuitively represent their meaning — so “calm” is in the blue spectrum and “passionate” in the red.